OEL Process

 Following the request from DG EMPL, ECHA prepares a scientific report for its Committee for Risk Assessment (RAC) based on the available scientific data and any relevant information collected through a 90-day call for evidence.

 The scientific report is subject to a 60-day open consultation.
 RAC then develops its opinion based on a review of ECHA’s scientific report and the information provided during the consultation.
 ECHA’s scientific report becomes an integral part of RAC’s opinion and forms an annex to the opinion.
-The adopted final RAC opinion is then forwarded to DG EMPL.
+ECHA sends the adopted final RAC opinion DG EMPL and publishes it on its website.

 European Commission’s role

-DG EMPL will discuss RAC’s report in the tripartite Working Party on Chemicals.
-This working party prepares a draft opinion on the proposed occupational exposure limit, which is then presented to the tripartite Advisory Committee on Safety and Health for adoption (Step 3).
+DG EMPL discusses RAC’s opinion (with the annex) in the tripartite Working Party on Chemicals.
+This working party prepares a draft opinion on the proposed occupational exposure limit, and presents it to the tripartite Advisory Committee on Safety and Health for adoption.

 In addition, for certain policy initiatives, the Commission will consult with social partners at EU level in accordance with the social policy provisions of the Treaty on the Functioning of the EU.